NicollSevillano/ApiReservas/README-EN.md

 📌 Introduction
 Reservation API is a RESTful microservice designed to manage the full reservation lifecycle, including creation, retrieval, update, and deletion of bookings.
-It uses GUID (UUID v4) as unique identifiers to ensure consistency across microservices and improve traceability.
+It uses INT as unique identifiers to ensure consistency across microservices and improve traceability.
 Built with scalability in mind, this service is optimized for deployment in cloud environments such as Azure and Render, as part of a modern microservices architecture.